rvikr77/Hospital-Database/README.md

 Stores data in hospital and storage tables.
 Also has data in users table, therby allowing only authorized users.
 Inactivity for more than 60 seconds would expire the session.

-Implemented REST API for all database actions.
+Implemented RESTful API with a single source endpoint for all database actions.
 Steps to Execute the program using Xampp:
 1. Run the SQL code in xampp console
 2. All files placed in a file inside htdocs in Xampp